East Asia

 As a student in London, you'll be welcomed into a city where over 300 languages are spoken and where over 100,000 students from 200 countries come to study each year.

-Imperial is ranked as the UK's most international university and located in the central heart of the Best Student City in the World – London.
-Each year we welcome students from nearly 140 countries.
+Imperial is ranked as one of the UK's most international universities and located in the central heart of the Best Student City in the World – London.
+Each year we welcome students from over 100 countries.

 East Asian nations currently represented at Imperial include: China, including Hong Kong, Macau; Taiwan; Japan and South Korea.